Quasiparticle focusing of bound states in two-dimensional $s$-wave superconductors: Results

 In these expressions $|\bm{\nabla}\varepsilon_{\bm{k}_{j, \epsilon}(\theta_{\bm{r}})}|$ and $\kappa_{\bm{k}_{j,\epsilon}(\theta_{\bm{r}})}$ denote the norm of $\bm{\nabla}\varepsilon_{\bm{k}} \equiv \left( \partial_{k_x} \varepsilon_{\bm{k}}, \partial_{k_y} \varepsilon_{\bm{k}}\right)$ and the curvature of $\varepsilon_{\bm{k}} = 0$ evaluated at $\bm{k}_{j, \epsilon}(\theta_{\bm{r}})$ -they are therefore complex numbers.
 The summation in Eq.~\eqref{eq:prop_approx} accounts for multiple critical points.

 We emphasize that the observation direction determines the set of critical points $\bm{k}_{j,\epsilon}(\theta_{\bm{r}})$ through the gradient equation \eqref{eq:crit_sol_gradient}.
 Therefore, the anisotropy of the LDOS at the YSR-state energy is encoded in the exponential decay and in the oscillation period, as well as in an overall prefactor which depends inversely on the curvature and the norm gradient of the energy dispersion.
 Under the assumption of a non-vanishing curvature, we obtain that the power-law decay of the LDOS of the YSR state is isotropic and it goes as $1/r$.
-We conclude that in generic situations solely the substrate dimensionality determines the power-law, while exceptional behavior can occur if the observation direction is perpendicular to a strictly linear segment of the Fermi surface (then the segment forms a continuum of critical points, with vanishing curvature for each), or if the observation direction has critical points on a higher-order Van Hove singularity (arguably this leads to a slower algebraic decay).
+We conclude that in generic situations solely the substrate dimensionality determines the power-law, while exceptional behavior can occur if the observation direction is perpendicular to a strictly linear segment of the Fermi surface (then the segment forms a continuum of critical points, with vanishing curvature for each), or if the observation direction has critical points lying on zero-curvature points of the Fermi surface (arguably this leads to a slower algebraic decay \cite{lounis2011theory_real_imaging}).

 We note that owing to the even parity of the energy dispersion $\Gamma_{j,+}(\theta_{\bm{r}}) = \Gamma_{j,-}^{*}(\theta_{\bm{r}})$, thus both critical points ($\pm$) belonging to a given pocket $j$ contribute a term with equal amplitude and exponential decay to the propagator.